plumj-am/asm/NOTES.md

 clobbered by the syscall but after switching to r12 the loop worked fine.
 I did actually try r8 and that worked too but if what I've read is correct, r8 can potentially be clobbered by the syscall whereas r12 can not.

+The `movzx` instruction safely loads smaller values into larger registers by zero-padding the remaining bits.
+For example, `movzx rax, byte [num1]` loads only 1 byte from memory and zeros out the upper 56 bits of rax, whereas `mov rax, [num1]` would try to load 8 bytes and grab garbage from adjacent memory.
+This should prevent memory corruption when working with single-byte variables.
+A good example is in [./nasm/calculator.asm] where `mov` was reading random data alongside my actual numbers so I switch to `movzx`.
+Idk yet if this is 100% correct but from what I know so far it's good.